Crypto-Crustaceans/ETL/README.md

 ## Analysis and Conclusions

-### Daily Changes in the S&P 500 Index for Each Categories of Fed Press Announcement:
+### Daily Changes in the S&P 500 Index for Each Categories of Fed Press Announcement

 ![image](https://user-images.githubusercontent.com/78992395/124064804-62e9db80-d9ea-11eb-92cf-ffc3a384fd72.png)